HectorVilas/lights-out/README.md

 - - ✅ the adjacent tiles must change state too
 - ✅ if all lights are off, player wins
 - - ❌ a message will show announcing it
-- - ❌ next level must be loaded or new random level will be generated
+- - ❌ ~~next level must be loaded or new random level will be generated~~
+- - ✅ beaten level darkened in the list

 **Game modes:**
 - ✅ random level